Tulsa Civic Center Plaza

 Get a marriage license?
 District Court Clerk's office, 500 S. Denver, second floor.

 Get married?
 The courthouse no longer provides space or justices to officiate.
-Weddings must be performed by officiant, including judges, directly contacted by the couple.
+Weddings must be performed by an officiant, including judges, directly contacted by the couple.

 Find land records?
 Most records are available from the Tulsa County Assessor's website.
 The assessor's office is on the second floor of the courthouse, 500 S. Denver, Suite 215.